-Construct Full Length Parallel Runway: This element includes the relocation and reconstruction of Runway 11R/29L as a 10,996-foot long, 150-foot wide runway.
+Construct Full Length Parallel Runway: This element includes the demolition, relocation, and reconstruction of Runway 11R/29L as a 10,996-foot long, 150-foot wide runway.
 The replacement runway would provide continued use of the airport when Runway 11L/29R is closed for any reason.
 Currently the narrow width and shorter length of Runway 11R/29L causes some pilots to confuse it with a taxiway when approaching from the south.

 The relocation of Runway 11R/29L would require development and/or modification of associated arrival and departure procedures.
 In general, the distribution of aircraft operating in the 11/29 direction is expected to be more evenly distributed between the two runways resulting in an increased use of Runway 11R/29L by large jet and military operations, and a corresponding decrease in use of Runway 11L/29R.
 It is also expected that a greater number of westbound turning departures would occur and a greater number of touch-and-go operations would occur on Runway 11R/29L operating in a circuit pattern to the southwest of TUS.
 The relocated 11R/29L would require updated approach and departure procedures.
 The relocated 11LR/29L would not have any ILS equipment and would remain a visual approach runway.
 FAA would test, update, and reissue the arrival and departure procedures charts for the following: RNAV (GPS) RWY 11R and RNAV (GPS) RWY 29L.
-In addition, the following departures charts would have to tested, updated, and reissued by the FAA: Tucson Eight Departure, Burro Four Departure, and WLDKT Three Departure.
+In addition, the following departures charts would have to be tested, updated, and reissued by the FAA: Tucson Eight Departure, Burro Four Departure, and WLDKT Three Departure.

-Displace Runway 11L Arrivals Threshold: As part of the Runway 11R/29L relocation, the arrival threshold on Runway 11L would be shifted 921 feet to match Runway 11R and allow aircraft to taxi along Taxiway D independent of runway arrival operations.
+Displace Runway 11L Arrivals Threshold: As part of the Runway 11R/29L relocation, the arrival threshold on Runway 11L would be relocated 921 feet to match Runway 11R and allow aircraft to taxi along Taxiway D independent of runway arrival operations.
 Currently at HS-2, the existing Runway 11L arrival threshold begins at the physical end of the runway near Taxiway D. Occasionally pilots taxiing along Taxiway D have crossed the approach path for Runway 11L/29R or Runway 11R/29L without clearance.
 With the existing Runway 11L arrival threshold, the potential for runway incursion is high when a pilot taxis across the approach path without clearance while an aircraft is on approach.

-This element also includes reconfiguring the Runway 11L MALSR by shifting stations and installing in-pavement approach lights in the displaced threshold.
-The existing PAPI and glideslope antenna would also be relocated to accommodate the Runway 11L arrival threshold shift.
+This element also includes reconfiguring the Runway 11L MALSR by relocating stations and installing in-pavement approach lights in the displaced threshold.
+The existing PAPI and glideslope antenna would also be relocated to accommodate the Runway 11L arrival threshold relocation.
 The existing MALSR and glide slope are shown in Exhibit 1-12.
-Due to the MALSR relocation, FAA would test and reissue the arrival procedures charts for the following: ZONNA One, Arrival, RNAV (RNP) Y RWY 11L, RNAV (GPS) Z RWY 11L, and the VOR or TACAN RWY 11L.
+Due to the MALSR relocation, FAA would test and reissue the instrument flight procedures for the following: ZONNA One (Arrivals and Departures), RNAV (RNP) Y RWY 11L, RNAV (GPS) Z RWY 11L, the VOR or TACAN RWY 11L, the ILS or TACAN RWY11L, RNAV (RNP) Y RWY 29R, RNAV (GPS) Z RWY 29R, LOC BC RWY 29R, and the VOR/DME or TACAN RWY29R.